whamcloud/Online-Help/docs/Install_Guide/ig_ch_13_installing_updates.md

 Performing a version downgrade or rollback is not supported.

-To install an update of Intel® EE for Lustre\* software on the manager server and then all file system managed servers, do the following:
+To install an update of Manager for Lustre\* software on the manager server and then all file system managed servers, do the following:

 1. Stop the file system.
 To do this, click **Configuration** &gt;